AstraLuma/astraluma.github.io/dunix.md

 2. Client node sends the FD to the parent node
 3. Parent node forks the template process
 4. Child process resumes from listen call, receiving the connection FD

+### Scaling
+* On listen(), secondary "warm" processes are pre-forked in the background, ready to accept a connection
+* Exact behavior is a policy of some sort.

 Filesystem
 ==========